ovh/docs/pages/web/web-paas/development-cli/guide.en-us.md

 ## Usage

-The CLI uses Web PaaS API to trigger commands (*Branch, Merge...*) on your projects.
+The CLI uses $partner_full API to trigger commands (*Branch, Merge...*) on your projects.

-It's also very useful when you work locally since it can simulate a local build of your codebase as if you were pushing a change to Web PaaS.
+It's also very useful when you work locally since it can simulate a local build of your codebase as if you were pushing a change to $partner_full.

 Once you have the CLI installed, run `webpaas list` to see all of the available commands.